 The Federal Maritime Commission regulates common carriers by water and other oceanborne foreign commerce.
-Formal adjudication is delegated to administrative law judges, who conduct formal adjudication proceedings pursuant to the APA.
+162 Formal adjudication is delegated to ALJs, 163 who conduct formal adjudication proceedings pursuant to the APA.

 If a person or company is unable to settle a dispute that involves a possible violation of the Shipping Act, that person or company may file a complaint.
-The complaint will be referred to the Office of Administrative Law Judges (OALJ).
-A complaint involving claims of \$50,000 or less may be handled by a settlement officer for resolution using informal procedures.
-Formal complaints are generally heard by an Administrative Law Judge.
+164 The complaint will be referred to the Office of Administrative Law Judges.
+165 A complaint involving claims of \$50,000 or less may be handled by a settlement officer for resolution using informal procedures.
+166 Formal complaints are generally heard by an ALJ.

 The Federal Maritime Commission's Rules of Practice and Procedure do not permit filing or service of initial complaints by email.
-The Rules do allow filing and service of subsequent documents by email and specify that service should be in the same manner as filing.
+167 The Rules do allow filing and service of subsequent documents by email and specify that service should be in the same manner as filing.
+168